 The apartment search website Abodo created a map outlining the most racist areas in the nation.
 The site used software that tracked over 12 million tweets posted in 2014 and 2016, filtering out tweets with racial slurs.

 Another study was conducted by data scientist Seth Stephens-Davidowitz using Google search data.
 Based on this data, the study found that the most racist regions in the United States are the rural Northeast and South, which were slave states before the American Civil War.
 Searches containing racial slurs were most prevalent in the Appalachian region from Georgia to New York and Vermont.
-High concentrations of racist searches were discovered in areas along the Gulf Coast, the Upper Peninsula region in Michigan, and the state of Ohio.
+High concentrations of racist searches were discovered in areas along the Gulf Coast, the Upper Peninsula region in Michigan, and Ohio.

-It is important to note, however, that these findings aren’t an official ranking of racist states.
+However, it is important to note that these findings aren’t an official ranking of racist states.
 These studies give some idea of areas in the nation where racism may occur.
 Some of the states that have made the most racial progress are New Mexico, Hawaii, and Wyoming.